giovanni-iannaccone/eikon/docs/canvas.md

 Refer to the <a href="formats/">formats documentation</a> to learn more.

 >[!IMPORTANT]
 > EikonCanvas does not free the pixel data—only the array of row pointers.
-You're responsible for manually releasing the pixel memory or using `free_pixels` to do it safely.
+You're responsible for manually releasing the pixel memory or using `free_pixels` or `canvas->free_all()` to do it safely.
 > **Why?** Because customization comes first: we can't assume whether you'll still need the pixels after deleting the canvas.

+## `free_all`
+This method will release all variables contained within the canvas and deallocate the pixel data you provided, rendering that array unusable.

 ## `area`
 This method is particularly useful for executing code on a specific subsection of the canvas.
 It takes four parameters: